 Apple is like the Vatican in that it finds it very difficult to admit that it has screwed up.

 As opposed to all those other companies, countries, and large institutions that rush to admit their flaws.

 (Just think of how it bungled the aftermath of the Maps fiasco.)

-Could you have picked a worse example?
+Could you have picked

 Is there a point amidst this claptrap, you might ask?
 Turns out Naughton’s particular beef is with Mavericks.